The deadline for applications and recommendations is Feb. 1, 2017 at midnight EST.

 - A cv (maximum two pages) containing information about your education, employment history (if relevant), papers and posters presented at meetings, and publications.

-- Request two letters of recommendation from your advisor or individuals who are familiar with your research abilities.
-You are responsible for making sure that the letters are submitted, to the e-mail address shown above.
+- Request one letter of recommendation from your advisor or individuals who are familiar with your research abilities.
+You are responsible for making sure that the letter is submitted via this website or to the e-mail address shown below.
 Those providing letters will be informed of receipt by e-mail.
 The chair of the research awards committee will not ask for letters from the references listed on the application form.
-If two letters are not received, the application will be considered incomplete and will not be reviewed.
+If the letter is not received, the application will be considered incomplete and will not be reviewed.

 Assistance for International Applicants